podaac/token-dispenser/README.md

 This project deploys a Launchpad Token Dispenser Service (TDS) lambda accessible through two parameters:

 * client_id: Required field, alphanumeric type (English letters and numbers only).
 Hyphens (-) are not allowed, as they will cause input validation errors (e.g., "myID-123" will fail).
+IN more details, the program is validating the input with regrex : re.compile(r'^[a-zA-Z0-9]{3,32}$')  minimum 3 , max 32 characters
 * minimum_alive_secs (Optional): Numeric field (integer or long without decimals).

 The client_id field allows the TDS lambda to cache tokens.
 When a subsequent request arrives with the same client_id,